jaywire/ASN-Check/README.md

 # ASN Checker

 This PHP script was an internal project to run lookups on IP addresses accessing a platform and store the relevant ASN and routes advertised by said ASN.
-I made it into a CLI tool for our internal support staff to easily use and understand for diagnosing low-level customer facing issues.
+I made it into a CLI tool for myself and our internal support staff to easily use and understand for diagnosing low-level customer facing issues.

 If you are unsure what an ASN is, this tool likely won't be useful to you.